sprovvidenza/factorial/README.md

 > docker-compose up --build

-The application will be available on http://localhost:3000
+The application will be available on http://localhost:3000 and only for test you can use this credentials:
+- username: factorial-admin
+- password: password

 ## Tech